fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_securityconsole_install_preview.html.markdown

 * `device` - Device.
 * `flags` - Flags.
 Valid values: `none`, `json`.

+* `scope` - Scope.
+The structure of `scope` block is documented below.
 * `vdoms` - Vdoms.
+* `dynamic_sort_subtable` - true or false, set this parameter to true when using dynamic for_each + toset to configure and sort sub-tables, please do not set this parameter when configuring static sub-tables.
 * `force_recreate` - The argument is optional, if it is set, when the value changes, the resource will be re-created.

+The `scope` block supports:

+* `name` - Name.
+* `vdom` - Vdom.

 ## Attribute Reference